ros2/ros2_documentation/source/Tutorials/Intermediate/RViz/Marker-Display-types/Marker-Display-types.rst

 * ``frame_locked``:

+    Without the ``frame_locked`` parameter the marker will be placed based on the current transform and will stay there even if the given transform changes later.
-    Tells RViz to retransform the marker into the current location of the specified frame every update cycle.
+    Setting this parameter tells RViz to retransform the marker to the new current location of the specified frame on every update cycle.

 * ``text``: